Former scout leader jailed for 6½ years for sexual abuse of four boys

 Victim impact

-Judge O’Connor concluded her sentence by commending the victims for the courageous manner in which they pursued the case.
+Judge O’Connor commended the victims for the courageous manner in which they pursued the case.
 She said that none of what happened was their fault and she hoped their future would be “brighter than the pain you have gone through in the past”.

 In his victim impact statement, which he read out in court, the first victim said the abuse changed his life forever.
 The man said he came from a working class family and his father gave money to buy a uniform, rucksack and sleeping bag for his first camping trip.